RavensbourneWebMedia/Web-Design-principles/sessions/02/README.md

 #### Typography

-On the `Teams` Google document I emailed you, there's a new table with topics around **typography** for you to learn and teach next week.
+On the Google document I emailed you (you can also find it on Slack), there's a new table with topics around **typography** for you to learn and teach next week.

 We'll do this again in *teams*, but not the same people you worked with this week.